shejialuo/MIT_6.858-sp20/docs/README.md

 + `resolve`: this function accepts the `<principal, i-number>` pair.
 It will resolve it to the inode.
-+ `modmap`: this function is complicated.
-Omit.
++ `modmap`: this function aims to change the mapping of the i-table.

-### fs.py

-Actually, this part is really tedious.
-I omit.